OmegaWeaponDev/OmegaWarps/README.md

 You can always find the latest version by visiting the [spigot](https://www.spigotmc.org/resources/omegawarps.74788/) page.
 This plugin works on all Bukkit/Spigot/Paper servers from version 1.13 and above.

 When it comes to installing the plugin, Simply drop the omegawarps-[version number].jar into your servers plugin folder and then start your server.
+Then you are able to adjust all the plugin messages and config settings to suit your needs!

 Notes: If you want players to pay for their own warps you will also need to install [Vault](https://www.spigotmc.org/resources/vault.34315/) installed as well.